ARM-software/armnn/src/armnnTfParser/TensorFlowSupport.md

 The parser only supports 2D inputs and does not support selecting the `softmax` dimension.
 See the TensorFlow [softmax documentation](https://www.tensorflow.org/api_docs/python/tf/nn/softmax) for more information.

+**split**

+Arm NN supports split along the channel dimension for data formats NHWC and NCHW.

 **maximum**

 where maximum is used in one of the following ways